gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Current Focus

-- **Best Practice Alignment**: Continuing to evaluate and plan for implementing other FastAPI best practices outlined in `docs/fastapi-best-practices-updates.md`.
-Priorities include Pydantic v2 updates and Service Layer Dependency Injection.
+- **Best Practice Implementation**: Implementing the FastAPI best practices as outlined in `docs/fastapi-best-practices-updates.md`.
+Currently focusing on Pydantic v2 updates and Service Layer Dependency Injection.

 ## Recent Changes

+- **FastAPI Best Practices Implementation**:
+  - Updated `requirements.txt` with explicit version constraints and replaced `fastapi[all]` with specific dependencies.
+  - Updated the Settings class in `app/core/config.py` to use Pydantic v2 syntax and .env file integration.
+  - Improved Settings class to properly handle CORS allowed origins using property method.
+  - Updated main.py to use the new allowed_origins_list property for CORS configuration.
+  - Converted AstrologyService from static methods to instance methods with dependency injection.
+  - Fixed ChartVisualizationService by properly removing staticmethod decorator from synastry chart method.
+  - Added factory functions for services in `app/core/dependencies.py`.
+  - Updated Pydantic models to use v2 syntax (`| None` instead of `Optional[]`, `list[]` instead of `List[]`, etc.).
+  - Updated router response codes to use `status` constants from FastAPI.
+  - Added proper documentation for environment variables in README.md.
+  - All 25 tests now passing in the test suite.

 - **API Structure Migration**: Successfully migrated the API layer from `app/api/v1/endpoints/` to `app/api/v1/routers/`.
   - Created new `routers` directory structure.